 - chemicals in our personal care products

-These things are like that constant hourly scratch.
-As you can see many of these are related to the food we consume, and so the gastrointestinal tract takes the brunt of the damage, day in and day out.
-Like the scratch on your skin, you might not feel it the first day, but eventually, you will feel it.
-This is one of the reasons why so many people just don’t feel right when it comes to digestion.
-It happens all the time, I assume a Hungry Hobby RD client is okay, I’ve asked them about their digestion and they say it’s not a problem.
+It happens all the time, I assume a Hungry Hobby RD client is okay, I’ve asked them about their digestion, and they say it’s not a problem.
 Eventually, it comes to the surface.
-Their GI issues are way more intense then they made them out to be.
-Frequent pain, diarrhea, vomiting, reflux, constipation, etc. is not normal.
+Their GI issues are way more intense than they made them out to be.
+Pain, diarrhea, vomiting, reflux, constipation, etc., is not normal.
 The damage to the GI tract primarily decreases the structural integrity of the tissues.
 The damage leads to an inflammation response, and the inflammation leads to symptoms.
-Eventually, this permeability, known as “leaky gut” creates a susceptibility to infections and allows particles pass the gut barrier that otherwise wouldn’t be able to pass.
-Since 80% of the immune system is in the gut, this permeability can begin to wreak havoc on the rest of the immune system.
-Again, it becomes the chicken and the egg question, did the inflammation trigger the condition, or did the condition trigger the inflammation?
-We might never know, but getting rid of the sources of inflammation is often the key to obtaining relief.
-This is why so many medications for inflammation-related conditions focus on shutting off, or downregulating, inflammatory pathways in the body, unfortunately, those medications come with side effects.
-One of the most effective things you can do is fight inflammation by limiting the sources of it (see above.)
+Eventually, this permeability, known as “leaky gut,” creates a susceptibility to infections and allows particles to pass the gut barrier that otherwise wouldn’t be able to pass.

 Question, of the day:

-How do you fight inflammation on a daily basis?
+How do you fight inflammation daily?

-Take my omega 3 fatty acids, eat lot’s of fish, and chill out when I’m getting to cray cray.
+Take my omega-3 fatty acids, eat lots of fish, and chill out when I’m getting to cray cray.

 What is your favorite way to relax?